cytoflow/cytoflow/docs/design.rst

   but they don't cause the same sorts of shift in data *structure* you see with a log transform.
 Data that is distributed log-normally before bleedthrough correction, will be distributed log-normally after.

+* Easy computation and plotting of summary statistics.
+The :class:`.ChannelStatisticOp` and :class:`.FrameStatisticOp` operations create new statistics and add them to the :attr:`.Experiment.statistics`; and :class:`.BarChartView`, :class:`.Stats1DView` and :class:`.Stats2DView` make it easy to plot them.
+(A statistic is just a :class:`pandas.Series` with a hierarchical index that encodes data subsets and the value of a summary statistic for each group.)
+This may be more useful in the GUI, because :meth:`pandas.DataFrame.groupby` provides similar functionality in a notebook setting.

 * As is made pretty clear in the example Jupyter notebooks, the semantics for views and operations are